Lovingly crafted by the team behind Human JapaneseSign Up Now

 How does this work?
 In the example below, we've set up three imaginary users, each with a different kanji knowledge.
 Pick a user, then try different display preferences and watch how the article changes in response.

 Encountered a word you don't yet know?
 Instantly create review cards from within the stories you read.
 Then use the built-in spaced repetition review system (SRS) to efficiently revisit those words, including the complete original context in which you saw them.

 This is important because so much of our memory of a word is tied to the context in which we learned it.
 Revisiting that context transforms the word from an arbitrary sound to something meaningful.

 For simplicity, this demo uses the "Show Kanji As Written" setting, but within actual reviews, all Japanese text is sensitive to your knowledge and display preferences.

 In order to grow with your Japanese, you need not only to learn new grammar and vocabulary, but to exercise what you already know by seeing it used in new and varied ways.
 You also need exposure to different styles of communication.
 After all, the way close friends talk is different from how you would speak to your boss at work or with a stranger on the street.
 Similarly, the style of writing in a newspaper article is different from what you might find in an email.

 We've prepared a wide variety of articles, organized into a constantly growing collection of fun and interesting series.
 With fresh new content appearing all the time, Satori Reader is your constant companion on your journey to ever higher vistas.

 A glimpse into the personal journal of Akiko, a Japanese twenty-something who comes to Seattle on a foreign exchange.

-Coming soon Supplemental exercises that are tightly linked to the content introduced in Human Japanese.
+Supplemental exercises that are tightly linked to the vocabulary and grammar introduced in Human Japanese.